shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 “Yeah if I were a statue on a beach, I’d be pissed too.”
 Armstig joked.

 “Yeah.”
 Johnny kicked something.
 “Say, what’s this?”
 He pulled it out.
-It was a bottle of wine!
-“Wine!
+It was a bottle of rum!
+“Rum!
 Score!”
 Johnny uncorked it with a claw and took a swig.

 “Booze?”
 Titus turned to him.
 “Let me have some.”
 Titus took the bottle and gulped it down.